 Is trading a destination on its own, or is it a means to an end?
 If it’s a means to an end, what is your exit plan?
 How will you know it is time to quit?

 If you have tested your strategy, and you know the typical reward:risk and win rate of the strategy or plan, then you can start to calculate how much profit potential there is in the strategy based on position sizing and how many trades are taken.
-Here are some example scenarios for how much a forex day trading can make.

 How will you meet your short-term and long-term goals?
 What steps will you take?
 Break it down to a trade-by-trade level.
 Include it in the plan.

-Cheat Sheets / Checklist
+Cheat Sheets / Checklists

 If you prefer, you could also think of this as a checklist.
 Things that need to be there, or can’t be there, in order to take a trade.
 It may also include reminders to yourself about common errors you make and how to avoid them.